bombasticSlacks/Aspirant/Game/Magic-Training.md

 Characters with the skills of [Channel](Channel) or [Ritual](Ritual) and some training in magical disciplines can perform powerful feats of magic.

 ### Specialized Schools
-Magic is furth seperated into 8 specialized schools:
+Magic is further seperated into 8 specialized schools:
 * [Abjurer](Abjurer)
 * [Conjurer](Conjurer)
 * [Diviner](Diviner)